andyDevMdg/hei_apache2/README.md

-# Create automatically domain from a list of domain name
+# Create virtualhost automatically from a list of domain name